-SRSR is focused on specialized forms of capital to the mining sector on behalf of institutional investors through its streaming fund.
-SRSR, through the streaming fund, invests primarily in royalties and streams, which share in a project's metal production in return for an up-front payment providing investors with long duration exposure to commodity prices and mine life extensions and expansions.
+SRSR is focused on specialized forms of capital to the natural resource sector through its Streaming Fund.
+SRSR, through the Streaming Fund, invests primarily in royalties and streams, which share in a project's metal production in return for an up-front payment, providing investors with long duration exposure to commodity prices and mine life extensions and expansions.

-As at December 31, 2021, AUM in lending stood at \$1.4 billion.
-This was due to \$583 million of new capital calls and fee earning committed capital into our lending and streaming funds, net of \$144 million of capital distributions during the year.
+As at December 31, 2022, AUM in our Private Strategies stood at \$1.9 billion.
+This was due to \$700 million of capital calls and fee earning committed capital into our Lending and Streaming Funds, net of \$221 million of capital distributions during the year.